-The Master of Science in Criminal Justice Leadership and Management degree is designed for individuals in mid to upper management positions in criminal justice agencies or those who have a reasonable expectation of being promoted to such a position.
+The Master of Science in Criminal Justice Leadership and Management degree is designed for individuals in management positions in criminal justice agencies or those who have a reasonable expectation of being promoted to such a position.
 The degree program serves practitioners whose occupations or other commitments prevent them from returning to campus as full-time students.
-The program was developed to allow those with full-time employment the opportunity to earn a Master of Science degree in Criminal Justice Leadership and Management in two years.
+The program was developed to allow those with full-time employment the opportunity to earn a Master of Science degree in Criminal Justice Leadership and Management within two years.
 The degree is offered in two delivery formats: a weekend cohort program and an online program.
 For the weekend program, participants attend approximately five on-campus classes offered on Saturday and Sunday each spring and fall semester and during the combined summer sessions.
 A student in full-time attendance earns six credit hours in each of the fall and spring semesters and combined summer sessions, totaling 18 credit hours per year.
 Typically, the online format requires students to complete two consecutive 7.5 week courses each semester, resulting in 18 credit hours per year.

 Please submit all documents to the University Office of Graduate Admissions.
 Admission considerations include the following:

 - Graduate Application

 - An undergraduate degree from an accredited institution in an allied field.